QubitPi/lexical/_src/api/modules/lexical.md

 • `Const` **KEY\_ARROW\_DOWN\_COMMAND**: [`LexicalCommand`](lexical.md#lexicalcommand)\<`KeyboardEvent`\>

-Dispatched when the `'ArrowUp'` key is pressed.
+Dispatched when the `'ArrowDown'` key is pressed.
 The shift and/or alt (option) modifier keys may also be down.

 #### Defined in